maurohmartinez/impersonate-users-backpack-laravel/README.md

 ```
 This will add a button for List and Show Operations to impersonate users.

-2- [Optional] Adding a custom logic to indicate which admins have permission to impersonate others, or can be impersonated, is very easy.
+2- Next step is to handle the logic to indicate which admins have permission to impersonate others, or can be impersonated.
 You just need to modify a bit your `User Model` to implement the interface `ImpersonateInterface` like this:
 ```php
 class User extends Authenticatable implements ImpersonateInterface
 ```